 What About The Birth Father?

 As an expectant mother considering adoption, you do not have to personally contact the birth father unless you want to.
-FAC can communicate all legal rights and necessary paperwork to the birth father on your behalf.
+Our team can communicate all legal rights and necessary paperwork to the birth father on your behalf.

 How Are Adoptive Families Found?

 You are not responsible for finding a forever home for your child.
 We have an extensive waiting list of families who have completed mandatory home studies, background checks, and rigorous interviews.

 When you are ready to be matched with an adoptive family for your child, we will develop a birth family summary with the background history of your pregnancy.
 This is one way we help women understand how adoption works for birth mothers.

 Our center facilitates communication between all parties until the birth of the baby; at that time you and the adoptive parents will be referred to an openness counselor to help build a lasting and supportive relationship.